7 Qualities You Really Need in a Call Center Agent

 Troubleshooting Analytical Skills

 Agents deal with different customers all the time, and they have a good sense of troubleshooting skills.
-However, you never know what the problem unveils, therefore, having good analytical skills are imperative for success.
+However, you never know what the problem unveils, therefore, having good analytical skills is imperative for success.

 Besides, a good constructive work environment is needed for remarkable customer support in BPO services.
 If anyone needs help, other coworkers must help him in order to maintain the company’s worth.